440 Transport Squadron

 440 Transport Squadron is a unit of the Canadian Armed Forces under the Royal Canadian Air Force.
-It is part of 8 Wing and works closely with Joint Task Force (North) located in Yellowknife, Northwest Territories.
+It is part of 8 Wing and works closely with Joint Task Force (North) in Yellowknife, Northwest Territories.

 Based at Yellowknife Airport and operating throughout Northern Canada, the unit's primary role is to provide support to the Canadian Forces, including the Canadian Rangers and the Royal Canadian Air Cadets, with search and rescue as a secondary role.
-The squadron operates four CC-138 DHC-6 Twin Otter aircraft that can flown on tundra tires, skis or floats, though, the float program was abandoned in 1999 when it was determined that there was not enough call for that capability in the CF.
+The squadron operates four CC-138 DHC-6 Twin Otter aircraft that can fly on tundra tires, skis or floats, though the float program was abandoned in 1999 when it was determined that there was not enough call for that capability in the CF.

 The squadron was founded in the 1930s as an army cooperation squadron.
 It was for a time an air defence squadron from the start of the Second World War before moving to the United Kingdom.
 There it equipped as a fighter-bomber squadron under Royal Air Force (RAF) operational control, flying Hawker Typhoon aircraft.
 440 Squadron supported the ground campaign through Northwest Europe until the end of the war.

 History

 1930s

 No. 440 Squadron RCAF was a Second World War Royal Canadian Air Force squadron that operated as part of the RAF in Europe with the Hawker Typhoon.

-The squadron was authorised in Vancouver on 5 October 1932 as No. 11 (Army Co-Operation) Squadron, an auxiliary squadron of the Royal Canadian Air Force.
+The squadron was authorized in Vancouver on 5 October 1932 as No. 11 (Army Co-Operation) Squadron, an auxiliary squadron of the Royal Canadian Air Force.
 It received its first aircraft, four de Havilland DH.60M Gipsy Moths, settling down to a routine of flying training at the weekends, with an annual summer camp.
 In 1935, it received a single Fleet Fawn trainer, equipped for blind-flying training, and in 1937, received two Avro Tutors.
-The squadron was redesignated No. 111 (Coast Artillery Co-Operation) Squadron on 15 November 1937, with the duty of spotting for coastal defense artillery, although any operational training was still geared to the army-cooperation role.
-In March 1938, a single Avro 626 replaced one of the squadron's Gipsy Moths, allowing the squadron to carry out more realistic training, and in August that year, it received a single de Havilland Tiger Moth, with the Squadron's two remaining Gipsy Moths withdrawn in June 1939.
+The squadron was redesignated No. 111 (Coast Artillery Co-Operation) Squadron on 15 November 1937, with the duty of spotting for coastal defence artillery, although any operational training was still geared to the army-cooperation role.
+In March 1938, a single Avro 626 replaced one of the squadron's Gipsy Moths, allowing the squadron to carry out more realistic training, and in August that year, it received a single de Havilland Tiger Moth, with the squadron's two remaining Gipsy Moths withdrawn in June 1939.